spwilson2/taskman/docs/plan.rst

     ``<state>``

 Parameters:
-- id - Comma separated list of tasks to mark as running
+- id - Comma separated list of tasks to mark with given state
 - state - State to set the task(s) to